quyentv1994/quyentv1994.github.io/docs/terms-of-use.markdown

 To the maximum extent permitted by law, we disclaim all warranties, express or implied, including fitness for a particular purpose and non-infringement.

 ### 10. Limitation of Liability
-To the maximum extent permitted by applicable law, LumiPlay Limited shall not be liable for any indirect, incidental, or consequential damages arising out of your use of the Game.
+To the maximum extent permitted by applicable law, PlayerFun Limited shall not be liable for any indirect, incidental, or consequential damages arising out of your use of the Game.
 Our total liability shall not exceed the amount you have paid, if any, for the Game or related purchases.

 ### 11. Termination